 Referral to Neurosurgery

-Not all patients with a head injury require a referral to neurosurgery, however advice should be sort if any degree of uncertainty.
+Not all patients with a head injury require a referral to neurosurgery, however advice should be sought if any degree of uncertainty.

 Current guidelines suggest that patients should be referred to neurosurgery if any of the following are present: